omar-diab/DL-Project-One/README.md

 ### 5. Adversarial training alone helps robustness, but combination is stronger

-The standalone FGSM notebook improves robustness awareness, but its final adversarial accuracy is still lower than the adversarial accuracy achieved by the later full-combo setup.
+The standalone FGSM notebook improves robustness awareness, but its final adversarial accuracy remains lower than the adversarial accuracy achieved by the later full-combo setup.

 This suggests that adversarial training works best in this project as part of a broader regularized pipeline rather than as a standalone fix.